thienbai1602/The_final_course/README.md

 ## Summary

-Describe briefly in 2-3 sentences what your project is about.
-About 250 characters is a nice length!
 The project will perfrom the tasks about indetify an object in a image and speak aloud it.
 For example, if there is a picture which has a chair while the project is running, it will indetify the object in image, and then speak aloud outside.

 ## Background

-Which problems does your idea solve?
-How common or frequent is this problem?
-What is your personal motivation?
-Why is this topic important or interesting?

 This is how you make a list, if you need one:
 * problem 1: How to indetify the object in a image.